 Sensitive and musical, dynamic and fluid, JJ often seems to be dancing on the drum set.
 Her constant comment from fans is: "I love to watch you play."
 The Americana Gazette says: "JJ mesmerized us that night as she flew deftly across the spectrum of bass, snare and cymbals with impeccable skill.
 She’s simply one of the best drummers I’ve ever seen, one of the few who uses every percussive surface to maximum advantage."

-JJ joined her first band while attending high school at the Seattle Academy of Arts.
+JJ joined her first band while attending high school at the Seattle Academy of Arts and Sciences.
 After graduating college with a neuroscience degree, her long-standing love of acoustic music eventually lead her to play with singer/songwriters and it was then that she started to be known for her signature style.
-JJ has accompanied countless folk, Americana, and acoustic artists, been the drummer on over fifteen studio recordings, and acted as "house drummer" at both the National Women's Music Festival and the Red Rock Women's Festival, playing with six different acts at both events.
-She's been an instructor at the Rocky Mountain Song School for nine years functioning as the house drummer, and spent a year touring with the Canadian roots band Po' Girl (now Birds of Chicago), traveling extensively through the US, Canada, UK, and Netherlands.
+JJ has accompanied numerous folk, Americana, and acoustic artists, been the drummer on over twenty studio recordings, and acted as "house drummer" at both the National Women's Music Festival and the Red Rock Women's Festival.
+She's been an instructor at the Rocky Mountain Song School for twelve years and performing as their house drummer, and spent a year with Allison Russell's roots band Po' Girl, touring extensively through the US, Canada, UK, and Netherlands.

 In 2010, she joined folk-pop band Girlyman and found true love.
 Girlyman had an international career and legions of "Girlyfans" who often traveled hundreds of miles to see the band.
 After touring with folk icons Indigo Girls and Dar Williams, and being signed to Indigo Girl Amy Ray's record label, they regularly sold out 400-seat venues in NYC, Chicago, San Francisco, Boston, and Washington DC, in addition to playing many renowned folk festivals.
 When JJ joined the group, Girlyman told their fans: "JJ is an old friend and a fantastic drummer.
 When we finally got to play with her, something just clicked.
 Our sound got bigger and and closer to what we had all imagined it to be for years."

 When Girlyman disbanded, JJ and two other members started a kids' music project called Django Jones.
-Their debut album, D is for Django, was released in 2014 to critical acclaim, receiving rave reviews from New York Parenting Magazine, Celebrity Parenting Magazine, and the Midwest Book Review, among many others, as well as winning a Parents' Choice Gold Award, one of the most prestigious awards in children's music.
+Their debut album, D is for Django, was released in 2014 to critical acclaim, receiving rave reviews from New York Parenting Magazine, Celebrity Parenting Magazine, and the Midwest Book Review, among many others.
+They spent six weeks as the #1 selling kids' record on CD Baby, and won a Parents' Choice Gold Award, one of the most prestigious awards in children's music.

 JJ received a certificate in 2015 from Berklee College of Music in drum performance.
 She says, "In over 30 years of playing drums, I had never taken lessons or studied with a teacher.
 It was a whole piece I'd been missing as a musician, and I wanted to step-up my dedication to the instrument.
 I loved Berklee's program."

-More recently, JJ toured with Laney Jones, who Rolling Stone just called one of the “10 new country artists you need to know”, and a song JJ co-wrote with Margaret Cho was featured in her Showtime concert movie “psyCHO".
+More recently, JJ did two national tours with Heather Mae, the explosive alp-pop sensation and passionate LGBTQ activist, and played a mainstage festival set with exiled Egyptian revolutionary, Ramy Essam, symbol of international social activism and "the voice of the Egyptian revolution".
+She's toured with Laney Jones, who Rolling Stone called one of the “10 new country artists you need to know”, and a song JJ co-wrote with Margaret Cho was featured in her Showtime concert movie “psyCHO".

 JJ Has Played With: